Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Impact

 There has been significant evaluation surrounding the impact Zana Africa’s Nia Teen magazine has on Kenyan girls.
 This project is “the first study conducted in Sub-Saharan Africa to rigorously measure the individual and combined effects of sanitary pads and reproductive health education on girls’ educational, social, and health outcomes.111 In this randomized controlled trial (RCT), Kenyan girls are assigned to one of four interventions: schools receive disposable sanitary pads, schools receive reproductive health education, schools receive disposable sanitary pads plus reproductive health education, or no intervention.112 Unfortunately, the results of this impact evaluation will not be published until late 2019.
-However, what is known that the magazine has reached 3,489 girls in 140 schools.113
+However, what is known is that the magazine has reached 3,489 girls in 140 schools.113

 Gaps